786 471 8955 (Call or Text)

 Critical Thinking in medicine

-This begs the following questions: why so many claims, and how can you determine which, if any, are correct?
-This is Critical Thinking in medicine and the central philosophy of my practice: to question medical claims and learn how to evaluate them for yourself.
+This multitude of contradictory claims begs the question: How do you determine which of these claims, if any, are actually true?
+This is Critical Thinking in medicine.
+It is the central philosophy of my practice: to help you filter the noise, question the evidence, and empower you to evaluate medical claims for yourself.

 6